-□ Chapter 2: Getting Started
+Chapter 2: Getting Started

-This chapter explains the initial installation process for a Moxa switch.
-There are three ways to access a Moxa switch's configuration settings: USB console, command line interface, and web-based interface.
+In this chapter, we explain the initial installation process for a Moxa switch.
+Moxa switches provide three interfaces to access the configuration settings: Serial console interface, command line interface, and web console interface.

-☐ Chapter 3: Featured Functions
+Chapter 3: Featured Functions

-This chapter explains how to access a Moxa switch's various configuration, monitoring, and administration functions.
-These functions can be accessed by serial, Telnet command line, or web-based interface.
-The web-based interface is the most user-friendly way to configure a Moxa switch.
-In this chapter, we use the web console interface to introduce the functions.
+In this chapter, we explain how to access a Moxa switch's various configuration, monitoring, and management functions.
+The functions can be accessed by serial console, Telnet console, and web console (web browser).
+We describe how to configure the switch functions via web console, which provides the most user-friendly way to configure a Moxa switch.